 In the future the applicant or future landowners might seek to make improvements to the structure(s) that affect the creek or seek to channelize the creek to protect the approved structure(s) from flooding.
-It would be inconsistent with Section 30236 to allow construction of a structure that will subsequently require fill of the stream to protect against flooding.
-Therefore, the Commission finds that the applicant must record a deed restriction indicating that no development may occur in Stevens Creek.
-Only if the applicant and future landowners are placed on notice that the creek cannot be filled will the proposed development be consistent with the wetland protection policies of the Coastal Act.
-Accordingly, Special Condition #3 prohibits all development from occuring within Stevens Creek except for permitted maintenance of the channel by the City of Solana Beach for flood control purposes.
+Such a project could impact the existing on-site wetland area or impact the proposed riparian revegetation area, inconsistent with Sections 30233 and 30236 of the Coastal Act.
+Therefore, the Commission finds that the applicant must set aside the channel and banks of Stevens Creek (as realigned pursuant to this CDP) as open space.
+Only if the applicant and future landowners are placed on notice that the creek cannot be filled will the proposed development be consistent with the streambed alteration and wetland protection policies of the Coastal Act.
+Accordingly, Special Condition #3 prohibits all development from occuring within Stevens Creek except for the permitted realignment and revegetation of the creek, necessary maintenance and monitoring of the revegetation efforts and any future necessary flood control maintenance performed by the City of Solana Beach, if approved pursuant to a CDP.
 To ensure that any future owners receive notice of this condition, Special Condition #7 requires the applicant to record the conditions of this permit as covenants, conditions, and restrictions on the use of the property.